maharshi-sinha/Hashnode-backup/cl2buwcw10736w4nvgdj1cy6y.md

-## Javascript Beginner to advance all basic concepts!
+## JavaScript Beginner to advance all basic concepts!

 Hey folks !
 Welcome again in my new blog & in this blog I'm gonna cover **almost everything** about * **JavaScript** * so, If you're having zero knowledge of Js then also you are most welcome.
 Here I'll try to cover every point that's necessary to know about JavaScript for fresher.
 _____________________________________________________________________________________________________________